 - A folder with the most recent bills and financial statements/transactions on all accounts (including credit cards, mortgage, bank accounts and investments, taxes, etc.)

-Some examples include financial accounts, valuable jewelry and collections (art, stamps, coin, etc.), real estate, life insurance (both individual and employer-provided coverage), employee benefits such as a deceased spouse’s pension and/or 401(k) plan, and possible veteran’s benefits, including burial in a national cemetery.
+Some examples include financial accounts, valuable jewelry and collections (art, stamps, coin, etc.), real estate, life insurance (both individual and employer-provided coverage), employee benefits such as a deceased spouse’s pension and/or 401(k) plan and possible veteran’s benefits, including burial in a national cemetery.
 When assets such as life insurance and retirement accounts go directly to individuals listed as beneficiaries, they are not part of the estate.
 For all other assets, generally you’ll need to turn them into cash as soon as is feasible and deposit them into a newly opened, specially designated estate checking account that’s for paying bills and making distributions to heirs.

-Inform them of the death.
+When a love one dies, inform their business relations of the death.
 Instruct creditors to freeze, transfer, or close accounts.
 Stop any automatic payments or deposits.
 Cancel ongoing subscriptions and services in the deceased’s name.
 Notify Social Security (if the deceased was receiving benefits).

 If the deceased person was employed, contact his or her employer regarding benefits due to survivors.
 For example, the estate may be due a final paycheck or payment for unused vacation and sick leave.
-If you were on the deceased’s health care plan, get details about continuing coverage for yourself up to 36 months under the federal COBRA law (dependents must apply within 60 days and pay the premiums).
+If you were on the deceased’s health care plan, get details about continuing coverage for yourself up to 36 months under the federal COBRA law.
+(Dependents must apply within 60 days and pay the premiums).

 Paying the Bills